Sentaroh/SMBSync3/app/src/main/assets/SMBSync3_Help_EN_folder_smb.md

 ### Use Account name and password

-You need to specify an account name or password.
+If checked, please specify an account name or password.
 The account name is a local account on the SMB server. <span style="color: red;"><u>Microsoft accounts cannot be used.</u></span>

 ### Account name